-An 18-year-old woman is evaluated in a sexual health clinic with several days of vaginal pain.
-During the evaluation, she reported attending a party 5 nights ago and blacking out after consuming one mixed drink.
+An 18-year-old woman is evaluated in a sexual health clinic for several days of vaginal pain.
+During the evaluation, she reported attending a party 7 nights ago and blacking out after consuming one mixed drink.
 Later that evening, one of her friends found her deeply asleep in a bedroom with her clothing in disarray.
 She does not remember anything that happened, but she and her friend believe she was drugged and sexually assaulted.
-She was traumatized by the incident and has avoided seeking medical care.
+She was traumatized by the incident and has avoided seeking medical care until now.
 The clinician performs a sexual assault examination and obtains appropriate laboratory studies.
-As part of the comprehensive evaluation and treatment, HIV postexposure prophylaxis (PEP) is discussed with her.
+As part of the comprehensive evaluation and treatment, HIV nonoccupational postexposure prophylaxis (PEP) is discussed with her.

-Based on guidelines for nonoccupational HIV PEP, what is the recommended time cutoff for when HIV PEP is offered following a potential HIV exposure?
+Based on existing guidelines, what is the recommended time cutoff for when HIV nonoccupational PEP should be offered following a potential exposure to HIV?

-Source: Centers for Disease Control and Prevention, U.S. Department of Health and Human Services.
-Updated Guidelines for Antiretroviral Postexposure Prophylaxis After Sexual, Injection Drug Use, and Other Nonoccupational Exposure to HIV – United States, 2016.
+Source: Tanner MR, O'Shea JG, Byrd KM, et al. Antiretroviral Postexposure Prophylaxis After Sexual, Injection Drug Use, or Other Nonoccupational Exposure to HIV - CDC Recommendations, United States, 2025.
+MMWR Recomm Rep. 2025;74:1-56.

 Sign In or Register Progress Not Saved!